Apicurio/apicurio-registry/README.md

 ## Security

 You can enable authentication for both the application REST APIs and the user interface using a server based on OpenID Connect (OIDC).
-The same server realm and users are federated across the user interface and the REST APIs using Open ID Connect so that you only require one set of credentials.
+The same server and users are federated across the user interface and the REST APIs using Open ID Connect so that you only require one set of credentials.

 In order no enable this integration, you will need to set the following environment variables.